American University of Afghanistan

+It was formerly located in the Darulaman section of Kabul.

-Chartered in 2004, the AUAF offers an MBA program, four undergraduate degree programs, pre-college preparation (Academy) and continuing education and professional development training (the Professional Development Institute).
-It opened its doors in 2006 with an initial enrollment of 50 students and enrolls more than 1,700 full and part-time students.
+Chartered in 2004, the AUAF offered an MBA program, four undergraduate degree programs, pre-college preparation (Academy) and continuing education and professional development training (the Professional Development Institute).
+It opened in 2006 with 50 students, which grew to 1,700 full and part-time students.
 Its alumni include 29 Fulbright Scholars.

+The spring 2025 semester session at the university was briefly suspended due to funding cuts at USAID with funding later extended until June 2025.

 History

 The idea for the American University of Afghanistan began in 2002 with Dr. Sharif Fayez, then Afghan Minister of Higher Education.
-During his time as minister, he proposed the creation of Afghanistan's first-ever private university.
+At this time he proposed the creation of Afghanistan's first-ever private university.
 The following year in an address before UNESCO, then U.S. First Lady Laura Bush announced her support of educational initiatives in Afghanistan.
 The U.S. Ambassador Zalmay Khalilzad, likely inspired from his own experience at the American University of Beirut, encouraged the establishment of the American University of Afghanistan.

 The Afghanistan High Commission for Private Investment offered leases on two parcels of land totaling 55.354 acre in the Darulaman area of Kabul until 2103.
 In addition, the American University of Afghanistan corporation was chartered in the State of Delaware, under the leadership of Dr. Jacob van Lutsenburg Maas, who later became the non-profit corporation's president, to receive these leases.
-In 2007, the non-profit corporation became a tax-exempt 501(c) 3 organization.
+In 2007, the non-profit corporation became a tax-exempt 501(c)(3) organization.

 A charter for the establishment of the American University of Afghanistan was granted on July 26, 2004, by the Afghan Ministry of Higher Education, under Article 46, Chapter 2 of the new Afghan Constitution and Article 445 of the Civil Code.
 A feasibility study was initiated by the Coordinating Council of International Universities, based in the United States, to recommend an institutional framework.

 In December 2004, the inaugural meeting of the Board of Trustees convened in Dubai, United Arab Emirates, where Dr. Fayez was elected President pro tempore, serving in this capacity until April 2007, when he was named "founder" by the new president.
-He continued to lobby the Afghan government on the university's behalf, served as an adviser to the current president, and maintained an office on campus until his death in Feb 2019.
+He continued to lobby the Afghan government on the university's behalf, served as an adviser to the current president, and maintained an office on campus until his death in 2019.

 In March 2005, then U.S. First Lady (and former teacher) Laura Bush visited the site and announced a substantial grant from the United States Agency for International Development (USAID) to launch the institution.
-USAID continues to be the primary financial backer of the organization as it pursues sources of private funding.